MicrocontrollerApplications/Lab6_Serial_Communication/README.md

 Now that you know the two relevant values for SPBRG, add them to your code (see position below). https://github.com/MicrocontrollerApplications/Lab6_Serial_Communication/blob/94585897ba46ce567c4d0c2c969368213d2e4915/Lab6_Serial_Communication.X/main.c#L59-L62

 Now, we need to investigate the provided function __Open1USART__.
-This a convenience function implemented by Volker-Schilling-Kästle to help you configuring the (E)USART module.
+This a convenience function implemented to help you configuring the (E)USART module.
-To check this uncomment below shown line of code, press and hold _STRG_ and click on the function. https://github.com/MicrocontrollerApplications/Lab6_Serial_Communication/blob/29a2903f40eddcf5d6606a43ee9e956a7af7c2e8/Lab6_Serial_Communication.X/main.c#L64
+To check this function uncomment below shown line of code, press and hold _STRG_ and click on the function. https://github.com/MicrocontrollerApplications/Lab6_Serial_Communication/blob/29a2903f40eddcf5d6606a43ee9e956a7af7c2e8/Lab6_Serial_Communication.X/main.c#L64
-Now, a header file containing Open1USART should have opened.
-If so, repeat the procedure to get to the implementation of the function.
+Now, a the source file containing Open1USART's implementation should have opened.
+If so, you can now investigate its functionality.
 If not, ask for help.

+When done with analysis of __Open1USART__, repeat the procedure for __baud1USART__.

 Analyze the code with the help of the datasheet.
 The relevant register therefore are:
 <table>